 - You will also need beanies, gloves and scarves.
 All are easy to buy here as every clothing store sells them, and plenty of street vendors sell them as well.

-- For little bubs in strollers you need to invest in a footmuff: a big sleeping bag that the kids can sleep or sit in to keep them warm in the stroller.
+- For little bubs in strollers you need to invest in a footmuff: a big sleeping bag that the kids can sleep or sit in to keep them warm in the stroller, sometimes referred to as “bunting” or a “stroller sleeping bag”.
 Most stroller brands sell their own footmuffs to perfectly fit the stroller.
 If not, there are plenty of generic ones that fit all strollers.
-You will find them online at Amazon, diapers.com, and at all baby stores; e.g Buy Buy Baby, Babies R Us, Giggle, etc.
+You will find them online at Amazon and at all baby stores; e.g Buy Buy Baby, Albee Baby on the Upper West Side, Giggle, Peurobaby etc.

-Now you have your essential winter clothes sorted, you can go out and enjoy all that New York has to offer during the winter months… and stay warm!
+Now you have your essential winter clothes sorted you’re ready for winter in New York.
+You can go out and enjoy all that NYC has to offer during those long cold months while staying warm!